csessig86/intro-to-js/README.md

 ```

 ####8.
 Functions
-You can also encapsulate code inside a function
+* You can also encapsulate code inside a function.
 ```javascript
 function ourFirst() {
   // Code goes in here